ho-dev/HattrickOrganizer/docs/feedback.rst

  **Copy the ratings on HT and paste them inside the feedback plugin**

 .. figure:: static/pictures/feedback_4.png

-    :legend: copying ratings from HT (lineup in HO should be similar to the one in HO!)
+    copying ratings from HT (lineup in HO should be similar to the one in HO!)

 Thanks for your participation  :-)